Sanyella/FVTT-Custom-Journal-Theming/README.md

 ### Inspiration & Contributors

-People who have helped me in fixing various things within the module: Magnus, jakvike, elizeuangelo
+People who have helped me in fixing various things within the module: Magnus/elizeuangelo, jakvike.

+Also shoutout to all those who have and still help me brainstorm and understand things in the Discord.

-**Big thanks to all of you!**
+**Big thanks to all of you!
+You rock!**

 Thanks to both Stryxin's dark mode module (https://github.com/Stryxin/dnd5edark-foundryvtt) and Felix's BetterNPCSheet module (https://github.com/syl3r86/BetterNPCSheet5e)